 As you can imagine, the Gardens found that keeping a large, historic estate in tip-top shape was pricy.
 For several years, staff and board members explored how to increase income and visitors to this interesting attraction before they instituted two minor changes:

 In three years, Pinewood Estate tripled its revenue and attendance.
 What else?
-Jennifer Beam, Director of Visitor Services and Programs, shares, “Pinewood Estate is now a regular part of the Bok Tower Gardens experience, rather than a step-child.”
+Jennifer Beam, Director of Visitor Services and Programs, shares, “Pinewood Estate, is now a regular part of the Bok Tower Gardens experience, rather than a step-child.”

-Your Profitable Non-Profit Opportunity
+The Profitable Nonprofit Opportunity

-1. Study, With An Attitude.
 Ponder and study your setting and current processes.
 Ask questions like:

-2. Space Design.
 Bok Tower Gardens reminds us that space impacts dollars earned.
 By adding a combo option for the Estate at the Front Gate, guests had the opportunity to pay once.
 For out-of-town visitors who had just finished a considerable drive, the value of electing to add the Estate to their visit was readily apparent.
 What space change might trigger funding increases for you?

 If you charge more than one admission fee, explore a combo ticket even though the Gardens did not contemplate offering a discount on this ticket.